Kometa-Team/Kometa/docs/kometa/guides/ratings.md

 #### Use Trakt Rating

-Let's change the Trakt rating to that trakt public rating of `85%` instead, which is available via MDbList:
+Let's change the Trakt rating to that trakt public rating of `85%` instead, which is available via MDBList:

 ??? example "Updated config (click to expand)"